Dick Brooks: Career

 Brooks returned to Donlavey for the 1975 season, driving the No. 90 Ford once again.
-In 25 races Brooks scored 15 top-ten finishes of which he finished six in the top five.
+In 25 races Brooks scored fifteen top-ten finishes of which he finished six in the top-five.
 His best result that season was a second place, in the Delaware 500 at Dover Downs International Speedway.
-Brooks also finished in the top ten in the final points standings for the first time.
+Brooks also finished in the top-ten in the final points standings for the first time.
 He continued to drive for Donlavey Racing in 1976.
-Brooks scored 18 top-ten finishes that year and he finished 10th in the final points standings for the second year in succession.
+Brooks scored eighteen top-ten finishes that year and he finished tenth in the final points standings for the second year in succession.
 Brooks continued his good run for Donlavey Racing in 1977.
-He scored a total of 20 top-ten finishes that season of which he finished seven in the top five.
+He scored a total of twenty top-ten finishes that season of which he finished seven in the top five.
 He finished sixth in the final points standings, which would turn out to be a career high.
-Brooks had another good year in 1978, with 17 top-ten finishes.
+Brooks had another good year in 1978, with seventeen top-ten finishes.
 He finished eight in the final points standings and left the Donlavey team at the end of the season.

 Brooks moved to the team of Nelson Malloch in 1979, driving the No. 05 Oldsmobile and Chevy.
-Brooks had a lot of mechanical issues during the season and only managed to finish 13 of 27 races that year.
+Brooks had a lot of mechanical issues during the season and only managed to finish thirteen of 27 races that year.
 Brooks scored eight top-ten finishes during the year and finished 22nd in the final points standings.
-He stayed with Malloch for the 1980 season but left the team after he only finished five of the first 16 races.
+He stayed with Malloch for the 1980 season but left the team after he only finished five of the first sixteen races.
 Brooks entered in three more races that season, which he drove for Banjo Matthews.

 Brooks only drove five races each season in 1981 and 1982 before reuniting with Donlavey for 1983.
 After finishing fifth in the Daytona 500, he had several other solid runs.
 After four races, Brooks led the point standings for the only time in his NASCAR career.
 Brooks also led the most laps in the third race of the year, at Rockingham, but retired on lap 384.
 This was the only time in Brooks's career that he led the most laps during a race.
-Brooks faded to 14th at season's end.
-In 1984, the Donlavey team struggled to keep up with the better-financed teams and Brooks finished 15th.
+Brooks faded to fourteenth at season's end.
+In 1984, the Donlavey team struggled to keep up with the better-financed teams and Brooks finished fifteenth.
 After driving three races for the Petty Enterprises team in 1985, Brooks left.
 His final NASCAR race was behind the wheel of a Rick Hendrick-owned car in the 1985 World 600 where he finished in tenth place.

 Midway through the 1994 season, Brooks purchased the No. 40 Pontiac team from SABCO Racing, inheriting driver Bobby Hamilton and sponsor Kendall Oil.
-Hamilton left for Petty Enterprises in 1995, and Brooks fielded the No. 40 for Greg Sacks, Rich Bickle, Shane Hall, Andy Hillenburg, Randy LaJoie, and Butch Leitzinger, but after a season which saw the car lead only two laps with a best finish of 12th, Brooks sold the team back to SABCO.
+Hamilton left for Petty Enterprises in 1995, and Brooks fielded the No. 40 for Greg Sacks, Rich Bickle, Shane Hall, Andy Hillenburg, Randy LaJoie, and Butch Leitzinger, but after a season which saw the car lead only two laps with a best finish of twelfth, Brooks sold the team back to SABCO.